TimotheeLemaire/Project_RICM4_2017/README.md

 - [x] Integrate a ResourceSet handler like the one in Expo

-The module resourceSet is fully fonctionnable :
+The module resourceSet is fully fonctionnable and are compatible with normaly every function from expo.

+For now we have to convert the resourceSet into host using function named host.

+See the doc for more information about function :
+* <a href="testRel/myLib">html/</a>